-Peter Colegate is Counsel in the Corporate Group and co-head of Appleby’s Global Technology and Innovation Group.
+Peter Colegate is a Partner in the Corporate Group and co-head of Appleby’s Global Technology and Innovation Group.
 His practice is focused on privacy, data protection and strategic corporate-commercial and regulatory work in the technology and innovation sectors.

 Peter has a keen interest in emerging technologies and has worked on numerous blockchain based token offerings and smart contract projects across multiple jurisdictions.
 A privacy and data protection specialist, Peter is a member of the International Association of Privacy Professionals and sits on the Cayman Islands Government’s Working Group on Data Protection.
 Peter has written and spoken extensively about privacy, data protection and new technologies across Asia and the Caribbean region, recognising that regulatory issues are often the threshold question for new business models, products and services.
 He is a member of the Financial Services Legislative Committee Fintech Sub-Committee, the Cayman Finance Fintech Innovation Lab, the Cayman Islands Blockchain Association and the Fintech Professionals Association.
 In 2020, Legal 500 ranked Peter as a ‘Rising Star’ noting him as a “subject matter expert, responsive and detail-oriented” for Regulatory and Compliance.